hellocoop/hello-nextjs-sample/README.md

 ## 2\.
 Clone your fork to your local machine
 [How to clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-- Click on the `[ Code ]` button above and copy the address of your forked repo to your clipboard.
+- Click on the `[ <> Code ▾ ]` button above and copy the address of your forked repo to your clipboard.
-- Open a terminal on your machine, and type `git clone ` and then paste in the address you copied.
+- Open a terminal on your machine, type `git clone `, and then paste in the address you copied.

 This will create a `hello-nextjs-starter` directory on your machine with the contents of this repo.